pingcap/docs-cn/tidb-lightning/tidb-lightning-tidb-backend.md

 ### Manual deployment

 You do not need to download and configure `tikv-importer`.
+You can download TiDB Lightning from [here](/download-ecosystem-tools.md#tidb-lightning).

 Before running `tidb-lightning`, add the following lines into the configuration file: